-Proposed law authorizes the incidental sales of raw goat milk or whole milk for human consumption, provided such sales are made pursuant to the provisions of proposed law.
+Proposed law authorizes the incidental sales on the farm of raw goat milk or whole milk produced on such farm for human consumption, provided such sales are made pursuant to the provisions of proposed law.

 Proposed law requires that information describing the standards used by the farm or dairy with respect to the production of raw milk be provided to the consumer by the farmer, together with the results of tests performed on the animals that produced the milk, tests performed on the milk, and an explanation of the tests and test results.